Biology

 Typically Offered: Annually

 This course is a continuation of Anatomy and Physiology 1.
-It may not be used as credit towards the biology major.
+Biology Major distribution area: Organismal Biology.

 Prerequisite: BIOL 211 and permission of the Health Professions Advisors.